Friday, March 13, 2026 | Paremhotep 4, 1742

 Pauline Epistle

 Paul, the servant of our Lord Jesus Christ, called to be an apostle, appointed to the Gospel of God.
-A reading from the Epistle of our teacher Paul to the Romans.
+A reading from the Epistle of our teacher Paul to the Hebrews.
 May his blessings be upon us.
 Amen.

 The grace of God the Father be with you all.
 Amen.